pnp/teams-dev-samples/samples/msgext-customer-search/README.md

 ... and an adaptive card with customer information is inserted into the conversation
 ![picture of the result](docs/MsgExt2.png)

-For further details ses the [Yo Teams wiki for the project structure](https://github.com/PnP/generator-teams/wiki/Project-Structure)
+For further details see the [Yo Teams wiki for the project structure](https://github.com/PnP/generator-teams/wiki/Project-Structure)

 ## Frameworks